SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/create/index.md

 Step 1 is different for combined selections because you start with two existing selections instead of looking for data.

 > [!TIP]
-> Click ![icon][img4] on the far right of the column headers in a selection.
+> Click ![icon][img4] to the right of the column headers.
 Here you can group and filter records, and add/remove columns.
 These settings can be saved for the active selection by selecting **Save columns for current selection only**.
 See also [The section tabs][4] for additional functions.

 ## What do you want to do?